by E.C. McMullen Jr.

 “My Pop says you’re not real.”

-For but a finger flick moment, the creature’s consummately confident, predatory smile froze then faltered.
+For but a finger flick of a moment, the creature’s sanguine, predatory smile faltered.
 Its enormously wild hairy eyebrows subtly drew in with concern.
 Then it regained its composure.

 “But,” it grinned.
 “What does your Mother say?”

 “She told me to ask my Pop.”